The 50 Most Beloved TV Couples of All Time

 Homer and Marge have always been there for their three kids—Bart (Nancy Cartwright), Lisa (Yeardley Smith), and Maggie—proving to be a dysfunctional-yet-caring nuclear family unit.
 Homer can be a bit of a crude buffoon, while Marge is often the voice of reason (even though she can be flawed at times, too).
 Their bond shows that no marriage is perfect but, given time and patience, bumps along the way can be smoothed out.

 Fun fact: These two lovebirds were named after series creator Matt Groening's own parents, making this decades-long TV bond that much more special.

 David and Maddie, Moonlighting

 When they decided to finally start dating in Season 4, audience interest faded.
-"I think people went, 'Well, that was fun,' and they had enough of it," creator Glenn Gordon Caron said upon the show's cancellation.
+"I think people went, 'Well, that was fun,' and they had enough of it," creator Glenn Gordon Caron told the Los Angeles Times upon the show's cancellation.

 Callie and Arizona, Grey's Anatomy